vytasrgl/ChatScript/wiki/ChatScript-Json.md

 If the first argument is INDEX, then value is a number which is the array index (0 … n-1).
 If the first argument is VALUE, then value is the value to find and remove as the object of the json fact.

+You can delete every matching `VALUE` entry by adding the optional argument `ALL`.
+Like:
+`^jsonarraydelete("INDEX ALL" $array 4)`

+If the key has an existing value then if the value is a json object it will be recursively deleted provided its data is not referenced by some other fact (not by any variables).
+You can suppress this with the `SAFE` flag. `jsonarraydelete(SAFE $obj $key)`.

 ### `^jsonarraysize`( name )
 deprecated in favor of ^length